pyeprog/lite-seq2seq/README.md

 I've noticed that if you just go with all the sentences in the dataset, your model will learn to response your every questions with simple answers, such as `what`, `yes`, `no`, etc.

 So the simplest way to eliminate that case is to remove those short answer.
-So what I have done is to two one tag --input_seq_min_len, when I launch the training program.
+So what I have done is to add one tag --input_seq_min_len, when I launch the training program.

 ```terminal
 python liteSeq2Seq.py --enc data/movie_dialogs/enc --dec data/movie_dialogs/dec --input_seq_min_len 5
 ```

 **Though** the model may still fail and collapse on some fixed answer, like `I don't know what you talking about` or `I don't know I don't know`.
-More study are waiting to be done here.
+More work needs to be done here.

 ![talk](doc/talk.gif)